fariha7758/Aritificial-Intelligence-in-the-game-of-Kalah/README.md

-# AI allpied to the game of Kalah
+# AI applied to the game of Kalah

-The game of Kalah is a zero-sum two-player game that falls under the mancala  family of board games
+The game of Kalah is a zero-sum two-player game that falls under the mancala  family of board games.
+The rules of the game were followed in the development of the game with three AI algorithms, Alpha-beta pruning, Monte Carlo Tree Search algorithm and reinforcement learning (PPO2).

+# Alpha-beta pruning